 Care and Reconstruction of the Burned Hand

-The hand is especially vulnerable because the back of the hand has very thin skin so the burns tend to involve deeper structures.
-Loss of fingers and the thumb can easily occur in severe burns.
-Loss of just the thumb diminishes the function of the hand by 50 percent.
-The goal of treating the burned hand is to restore function of the hand.
+The hand is especially vulnerable because the back of the hand has fragile skin, so the burns tend to involve deeper structures.
+Loss of fingers and the thumb can quickly occur in severe burns, and the loss of just the thumb diminishes the function of the hand by 50 percent.
+The goal of treating the burned hand is to restore the function of the hand.

 - Cutting out scar tissue and reconnecting the free edges